 The Samsung CHG70 is a very good VA-type LCD monitor with better picture quality than average.
 It has a high contrast ratio as well as support for both HDR and wider color gamuts.
 It's especially great for gaming thanks to its high refresh rate of 144 Hz, low input lag, and FreeSync support.
 While it is quite versatile and sports a decently flexible stand, its narrow viewing angle makes it less suitable for environments where sharing with neighbors is commonplace.
 The CHG70 is available in two sizes: the 27" size (Samsung C27HG70) and the 32" size (Samsung C32HG70); we've reviewed the 27" model.

-The design of the Samsung CHG70 is a bit different to most other monitors.
+Although the styling is similar to the CHG90, the design of the Samsung CHG70 is a bit different to most other monitors.
 Although it looks great and is quite practical, there are a couple of tradeoffs with the unique design.
 For example, the arm of the stand means that it can't be placed close to a wall - especially if the monitor is in a low position.
 Ergonomic adjustments also aren't as good as some other monitors, so it may be slightly more difficult to find a comfortable setup.
+Both the Samsung C32HG70 and C27HG70 have the same unique design.

 The Samsung CHG70 has a similar stand base to their TVs such as the MU8000, and for a monitor, it is a relatively large footprint.
 It does feel stable though and provides good support.